graciellehigino/ms_range_interactions/response-letter.md

 Dear editor,

-Thank you for the inviting a specialist on large scale biodiversity patterns of Africa to review our manuscript.
-We were happy to see that the first reveiwer was satisfied with our response, and that the second reviewer also saw value in our contribution.
+Thank you for inviting a specialist on large scale biodiversity patterns of Africa to review our manuscript.
+We were happy to see that the first reviewer was satisfied with our response, and that the second reviewer also saw value in our contribution.
 The new comments were very pertinent and we hope that this letter and the changes we've made to the paper are satisfactory.